kenhmh/Guess-the-word/README.md

 # Media
 The emoji animation was obtained from lottie animation files
 # Acknowledgements
-We received inspiration for this app called Wordscapes and game called Wordle.
-As the popularity of wordle is rising, we decided to do a game related to word plays
+We received inspiration from this app called Wordscapes and a game called Wordle.
+As the popularity of wordle is rising, we decided to do a game that is similar to wordle and related to word plays